Bilbia/Breakout/README.md

 # Features

-Wait to launch ball: the ball will still with the paddle until you press Space.
+Wait to launch ball: the ball will stay with the paddle until you press Space.
 It will then be launched and the game will begin.

 Highscore: the player's highscore will be saved and shown on the top of the screen and after every game.